 Men and Boys Taking a Stand for Healthy Masculinities and Gender Justice

-The Men’s Story Project is a replicable storytelling and dialogue project that brings critical dialogue on social ideas about masculinity into public forums around the world - via men's own voices and stories.
+The Men’s Story Project is a scalable storytelling and dialogue project that brings critical dialogue on social ideas about masculinity into public forums around the world - via men's own stories.

-In the MSP, boys, men, and folks who identify in any way with maleness publicly share personal stories that aim to help transform social ideas about masculinity - so as to support health and equality for all people.
+In the MSP, men and folks who identify in any way with masculinity publicly share personal stories that help transform social ideas about masculinity - to advance health and equality for all people.
 The MSP is rooted in a feminist, anti-racist, intersectional framework.

 Check Out The Men's Story Project Trailer

 The Men's Story Project Is For Everyone

 You caught me off guard with how potent that was.
 I felt deeply moved in tears and laughter quaking through my body, but also impacted and altered enough to propel me into more action in my life… I have no doubt this will be an extremely successful project throughout the globe.”

 It was SO awesome.
 It felt totally real, authentic, gripping, valuable and new… I can imagine it easily replicating, with equally (yet different!) great groups putting it on all over the damn place.
 Inspired idea, brilliantly executed.
 Really powerful to witness.”

 I really just appreciated the realness of it all and the willingness to change.
 I’ll now be better able to both confront and comfort my male friends.”

 To gather with a group of diverse men to publicly explore masculinity and vulnerably share our stories that generally don’t fit into the bandwidth of accepted male expression was nerve-wracking, exhilarating, liberating and hopeful…It was liberating to speak to a common experience that is an unspoken reality for most men.”